circleci/circleci-docs/jekyll/_cci2/env-vars.md

 export list="[\"a\", \"list\", \"of\", \"strings\"]"
 ```

-Build parameters are exported as environment variables inside the build's containers and can be used by scripts/programs and commands in `config.yml`.
-The injected environment variables may be used to influence the steps that are run during the build.
+Build parameters are exported as environment variables inside {% comment %} TODO: Job {% endcomment %}the build's containers and can be used by scripts/programs and commands in `config.yml`.
+The injected environment variables may be used to influence the steps that are run during the {% comment %} TODO: Job {% endcomment %} build.
 It is important to note that injected environment variables will not override values defined in `config.yml` nor in the project settings.

 You might want to inject environment variables with the `build_parameters` key to enable your functional tests to build against different targets on each run.
 For example, a run with a deploy step to a staging environment that requires functional testing against different hosts.
 It is possible to include `build_parameters` by sending a JSON body with `Content-type: application/json` as in the following example that uses `bash` and `curl` (though you may also use an HTTP library in your language of choice).